 Estimated costs of tuition, textbooks, fees, diagnostic tests, uniforms, insurance, supplies (laboratory and simulation), equipment, and graduation expenses are approximately \$7,200 for in-district students and \$8,400 for out-of-district students for the program.

-Scholarships are available, and students may contact the Student Financial Aid Office for information.
+Scholarships are available, and applicants may contact the Student Financial Aid Office for information.
+Applicants should sign up for FAFSA to be eligible for financial aid.